ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   * **platform.vsphere.datacenter** - The datacenter under which files should be created.

   * **platform.vsphere.defaultDatastore** - The datastore on which files should be stored.
-A storage class will be created on your openshift cluster for dynamic storage provisioning to this datastore.
+A storage class will be created on your openshift cluster for dynamic storage provisioning to this datastore.  **IMPORTANT:** At the time of this writing, OCP 4.x does not support using a datastore cluster as the target of the vsphere storage provider.
+The value for this keyword must be a datastore and not a datstore cluster.

   * **pullSecret** - The contents of the pull secret you got from the Red Hat URL noted above.